brightertiger/notes/jurafsky/jfsky-01-regex.md

 -   Putting words and tokens in a standard format
 -   Case Folding: Convert everything to lowercase
+    -   Simple but loses information (US vs. us, Apple vs. apple)
 -   Lemmatization: Reduce words to roots
+    -   Maps variants to the same base form (am, are, is → be)
-    -   Stemming (ing, ed etc.)
+    -   Stemming (removes suffixes like -ing, -ed, etc.)
-    -   Porter Stemming
+    -   Porter Stemming (algorithm for English stemming)
+    -   Typically requires POS information for accuracy

 ## Edit Distance

 -   Similarity between two strings
 -   Minimum number of editing operations needed to transform one string into another
     -   Insertion, Deletion and Substitution
--   Levenstien Distance: All three operations ahve the same cost
+-   Levenshtein Distance: All three operations have the same cost (typically 1)
--   Dynamic Programming
+-   Dynamic Programming solution:
+    -   Create a matrix D[i,j] representing distance between first i chars of string1 and first j chars of string2
+    -   Initialize: D[i,0] = i, D[0,j] = j
+    -   Fill matrix: D[i,j] = min(D[i-1,j]+1, D[i,j-1]+1, D[i-1,j-1]+cost)
+      - where cost = 0 if string1[i-1] = string2[j-1], otherwise 1
+    -   Final distance is in D[m,n]
-    -   Viterbi Algorithm
+-   Viterbi Algorithm is a related DP algorithm used for finding most likely sequence of hidden states